-When it comes to soloing, the blues scale is one of the most popular scales used.
-Despite it’s name, the blues scale is not just used in blues music, but across other genres such as rock and jazz as well.
-David Gilmour uses it extensively in his solos.
+When it comes to soloing, the blues scale is one of the most commonly used scale there is.
+Despite it’s name, the blues scale is not just used in blues music, but across other genres such as jazz and rock as well.
 Let’s take a look at what makes up this widely used scale.

 Blues Scale Theory

 The blues scale is a 6-note scale (hexatonic scale) based on the pentatonic scale.
 It’s a pentatonic scale with an added 6th note, the blue note.

 Like the pentatonic, there are both major and minor blues scales.
 With its basis in the pentatonic scale, the blues scale is easy to learn and play, which contributes to its wide usage across musical genres.